thakuratul2/Determination-of-metacentric-height/experiment/README.md

 ## Applications of this experiment are:

-•	A ship or a boat can float on water because the weight of the displaced water is equal to the weight of the ship or boat.
+•	A ship or a boat can float on water because the weight of the displaced water is equal to the weight of the ship or boat.<br>
 •	A submarine can dive into the water or can float on it.
 A submarine consists of ballast tanks that are filled with air or water.
 The tanks weigh less than an equal volume of water and make the sub float on the surface.
-If the tanks are partly filled with air, it is possible to make the submarine float at some depth of the water without either rising or sinking.
+If the tanks are partly filled with air, it is possible to make the submarine float at some depth of the water without either rising or sinking.<br>
 •	Hot air balloons rise into the air because the density of the warmer air inside the balloon is less dense than the colder air outside.
-The basic principle of hot air balloon is the use of hot air to create buoyancy, which generates lift.
+The basic principle of hot air balloon is the use of hot air to create buoyancy, which generates lift.<br>
 •	Water striders can float on the water since its legs expel water, and the weight of the expelled water is equal to the floating force.

+## Metacentric height:
-Metacentric height: The metacentric height (GM) is a critical parameter in naval architecture and ship stability.
+The metacentric height (GM) is a critical parameter in naval architecture and ship stability.
 It represents the distance between the center of gravity (G) and the metacenter (M) of a floating body.
 A positive metacentric height indicates stability, while a negative value suggests instability.
 For stable equilibrium, the position of metacentre M remains higher than centre of gravity of the body G.
 For unstable equilibrium, the position of metacentre M remains lower than G.
 For neutral equilibrium, the position of metacentre M coincides with G.

+## Explanation:
+Here's a simplified explanation of how the metacentric height can be determined through a laboratory experiment:<br>

+1. Model Ship:
+•	Use a small-scale model ship that represents the geometry and weight distribution of a real ship.,br>
+•	Ensure the model ship has a known center of gravity (G).
+2. Tank of Water:
+•	Set up a tank of water large enough to submerge the model ship.<br>
+3. Adjustable Inclination:
+•	Install a mechanism to tilt the tank to simulate heeling (tilting) of the ship.